Koriukivka: History

 During the reign of the Hetman Bohdan Khmelnytsky in 1657, who was in search of free land for the nobility class and the settlers from the Right-Bank of Ukraine.
-A search headed by the Cossack Omel'yanov Karukoyu found the eventual site and deemed it fit for a small settlement due to the thick protection of the surrounding forests.
+A search headed by the Cossack Omelyan Karuka found the eventual site and deemed it fit for a small settlement due to the thick protection of the surrounding forests.

 The city later suffered heavy losses during the Second World War and is a site of the World War II massacre.
-Koriukivka was almost totally burned, the population that lived there was exterminated with the Germans killing around 6,700 people and burning 1,290 homes.
+Koriukivka was almost totally burned, the population that lived there was exterminated, with the Germans and Hungarians killing around 6,700 people and burning 1,290 homes.
 The destruction of Koriukivka together with its inhabitants is the largest single "reprisal raid" war crime of the Nazi occupation during World War II.

+During the Russian invasion of Ukraine, multiple Russian armored columns passed through Koriukivka during February and early March 2022.
+Russian forces did not return to the city after the beginning of March.

-Geography and Climate
+Geography

-The city rests on the Brech river (a tributary of the Snov.
+The city rests on the Brech river, a tributary of the Snov.
 The local climate is moderate, with adequate moisture.
 The average annual rainfall is 614 mm, including the warm period - 439 mm.
 The average annual temperature - 6,1C.
 The absolute maximum temperature is 37C, but at least – 35C.

 Economy

-Modern Koriukivka is one of the most promising cities within the Chernihiv region.
-There are a number of companies, the largest two of which is the corporation "Koriukivka factory of Technical Papers" (built on the sugar-refinery site burned during the Great Patriotic War or World War II) and the state enterprise "Koriukivka Forestry" production.
+Modern Koriukivka is one of the most promising cities within Chernihiv Oblast.
+There are a number of companies, the largest two of which is the corporation "Koriukivka factory of Technical Papers" (built on the sugar-refinery site burned during World War II) and the state enterprise "Koriukivka Forestry" production.